microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-get-weather.md

    After making an HTTP request, we need to test the status of the response.
 To do this, we'll use an If/Else branch.

 3. Use the '+' button, then choose `Create a condition`, then choose  `Branch: If/Else`
-4. In the property editor on the right, set the `condition` field to:
+4. In the properties panel on the right, set the `condition` field to:

       `dialog.api_response.statusCode == 200`